mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 **How do I set up my account on Accrualify?**

-* If you need to submit a PO, review a PO, and/or review an invoice, the Finance team will provision you on Accrualify.
-You'll receive a Welcome email that will include a link to set up your account.
-Please note that not all staff members will be provisioned on Accrualify, so if you feel that you need access, please contact Procurement@mattermost.com.
+* If you need to submit a purchase order, review a purchase order, and/or review a vendor invoice, the Finance team will provision you an account on Accrualify.
+You'll receive a Welcome email that includes a link to set up your account.
+Please note that not all staff members will be provisioned accounts on Accrualify, so if you feel that you need access, please contact Procurement@mattermost.com.

 **Where can I find my to-do items on Accrualify?**